 The automated tools check the hardware or USB that is connected to the computer for any known issues and fix them automatically.

-If its your USB 3.0 device that are not being recognized, see this post on USB 3.0 External Hard Drive not recognized in Windows.
+If it’s your USB 3.0 device that is not being recognized, see this post on USB 3.0 External Hard Drive not recognized in Windows.

 Other posts that may help you: